dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 To deploy the app directly use `git` commands.
 A separate git remote endpoint should be added to which new releases can be pushed.
-Thus the name of the newly created application in the previous chapter needs to be passed as argument .(here it is rocky-hamlet-67506):
+Thus the name of the newly created application in the previous chapter needs to be passed as argument - here it is *rocky-hamlet-67506*.

 ```
 $ heroku git:remote -a rocky-hamlet-67506
 ```

-Notice the remote endpoint is added to the git config
+Notice the remote endpoint is added to the git config:

 ```
 $ git remote -v